Mac (computer): Marketing

 The "1984" advertisement debuted during Super Bowl XVIII.

 The original Macintosh was marketed at Super Bowl XVIII with the highly acclaimed "1984" ad, directed by Ridley Scott.
 The ad alluded to George Orwell's novel Nineteen Eighty-Four, and symbolized Apple's desire to "rescue" humanity from the conformity of computer industry giant IBM.
-The ad is now considered a "watershed event" and a "masterpiece."
+The ad is now considered a "watershed event" and a "masterpiece".
 Before the Macintosh, high-tech marketing catered to industry insiders rather than consumers, so journalists covered technology like the "steel or automobiles" industries, with articles written for a highly technical audience.
 The Macintosh launch event pioneered event marketing techniques that have since become "widely emulated" in Silicon Valley, by creating a mystique about the product and giving an inside look into its creation.
 Apple took a new "multiple exclusives" approach regarding the press, giving "over one hundred interviews to journalists that lasted over six hours apiece", and introduced a new "Test Drive a Macintosh" campaign.

 Apple's brand, which established a "heartfelt connection with consumers", is cited as one of the keys to the Mac's success.
 After Steve Jobs's return to the company, he launched the Think different ad campaign, positioning the Mac as the best computer for "creative people who believe that one person can change the world".
 The campaign featured black-and-white photographs of luminaries like Albert Einstein, Gandhi, and Martin Luther King Jr., with Jobs saying: "if they ever used a computer, it would have been a Mac".
 The ad campaign was critically acclaimed and won several awards, including a Primetime Emmy.
 In the 2000s, Apple continued to use successful marketing campaigns to promote the Mac line, including the Switch and Get a Mac campaigns.

-Apple's focus on design and build quality has helped establish the Mac as a high-end, premium brand.
-The company's emphasis on creating iconic and visually appealing designs for its computers has given them a "human face" and made them stand out in a crowded market.
-Apple has long made product placements in high-profile movies and television shows to showcase Mac computers, like Mission: Impossible, Legally Blonde, and Sex and the City.
-Apple is known for not allowing producers to show villains using Apple products.
-Its own shows produced for the Apple TV+ streaming service feature prominent use of MacBooks.
+Apple's design paradigm has helped establish the Mac as a luxury brand.
+Apple has made product placements in film and television, for example like Mission: Impossible, Legally Blonde, and Sex and the City.
+Apple does not allow producers to show villains using Apple products.
+Its original shows produced for Apple TV+ feature prominent use of MacBooks.

 The Mac is known for its highly loyal customer base.
-In 2022, the American Customer Satisfaction Index gave the Mac the highest customer satisfaction score of any personal computer, at 82 out of 100.
-In that year, Apple was the fourth largest vendor of personal computers, with a market share of 8.9%.
+In the 2025 American Customer Satisfaction Index, Apple scored 82 out of 100 among personal-computer manufacturers, down from 85 in 2024 and one point behind HP.
+According to Gartner, Apple remained the fourth-largest personal-computer vendor in 2025, shipping an estimated 24.8 million Macs for a 9.2% worldwide market share, an increase of 10.3% in shipments from 2024.
+In the first quarter of 2026, Gartner estimated that Apple shipped 6.7 million Macs, increasing its market share to 10.6%; its 12.7% year-over-year shipment growth was the highest among the major vendors and was attributed primarily to demand for the MacBook Neo.
+Apple reported $33.7 billion in Mac net sales for its 2025 fiscal year, a 12% increase from 2024.